Japanese

 Oshita Yumi

 Graduate of the advanced documentary course at the Film School of Tokyo.
-Attended YIDFF as a movie fan since 2007 until she became involved by chance in filmmaking for the Community-Reactivating Cooperator Squad in Yamagata Prefecture, where she moved.
-In 2019 she became a volunteer YIDFF staff member, interviewing directors for the Daily Bulletin.
+Attended YIDFF every time as a movie fan from 2007 until she became involved by chance in making promotion videos as a Local Vitalization Cooperator in Kaminoyama City, Yamagata Prefecture.
+Settling in Yamagata, she became a volunteer YIDFF staff member in 2019, interviewing directors for the Daily Bulletin.
 Building on this experience, she served as an interviewer in 2023.